 If you are searching for a perfect plant for your kitchen, then rubber trees (Ficus elastica) are an excellent choice.

 It is a well-liked and attractive plant from the Ficus genus.
-In its natural habitat it grows over 30 meters tall, however, when grown indoors, keeps its size and shape under control and much more manageable.
+In its natural habitat it grows over 30 meters tall, however, when grown indoors, keeps its size and shape under control and is much more manageable.

 Water it when the soil becomes slightly dry to touch and make sure the vessel has a number of drainage holes to allow excess water to leak through.